-You can request a review (raising) of your "F" or "SA" tax charged even after the end of the income year - known as additional charge.
-A request must have reached the Tax Agency prior to the end of the sixth month after the end of the income year.
+You can request a review (raising) of your "F" or "SA" tax charged even after the end of the fiscal year - known as additional charge.
+A request must have reached the Tax Agency prior to the end of the sixth month after the end of the fiscal year.
 So send in your request in good time.

-Use the form "Begäran om utbetalningsspärr/ tilläggsdebitering" (SKV 4813) [Request for Block on Payments/Additional Charge], which you can order on the Tax Agency website or via the service phone, direct line 6707.
+The quickest and easiest way to change your debited preliminary tax is via the e-service "Preliminar inkomstdeklaration" [Preliminary income tax return].
+You can also use the form "Begäran om utbetalningsspärr/tilläggsdebitering" (SKV 4813) [Request for Block on Payments/Additional Charge], which you can order on www.skatteverket.se or via the service phone, direct line 6707.

-Are you paying the right "F" or "A" tax this year?
+Are you paying the right "F" or "SA" tax this year?